techidaily/site-windows11/source/_posts/remedy-absent-bluetooth-devices-manager.md

 ## 2\.
 Reconnect the Bluetooth Adapter

- If you’ve connected a Bluetooth dongle as a[way to add Bluetooth to your computer](https://www.makeuseof.com/tag/bluetooth-adapter-for-pc/) , the driver might be missing because of faulty hardware.
+ If you’ve connected a Bluetooth dongle as a [way to add Bluetooth to your computer](https://www.makeuseof.com/tag/bluetooth-adapter-for-pc/) , the driver might be missing because of faulty hardware.
 Reconnect the adapter or try another USB port and check if it’s now showing in Device Manager.

  Additionally, try to connect it to another computer to determine if the adapter is still working or if you should buy a new one.